Do you have a messy hallway closet? This easy hall closet makeover is full of simple tips and tricks for organizing your space!

 One of my goals this year is to get more organized.
-I don’t have a lot of storage to work with – my apartment has two closets – so it’s important to maximize space in both.
+I don’t have a lot of storage to work with – my tiny NYC apartment has two small closets – so it’s important to maximize space in both.

 This closet serves a lot of purposes.
 Most importantly, it’s my husband’s closet (our bedroom closet wasn’t big enough for both of us), however, it also houses all of my craft supplies, games, my makeup/nail polish, and a lot of miscellaneous household items.
 It’s really a catch-all space!